Morocco and Israel to establish diplomatic relations, with U.S. backing

 “This will be a very warm peace.
 Peace has never – the light of peace on this Hanukkah day has never – shone brighter than today in the Middle East,” Netanyahu said.

-The Israeli and Moroccan ambassadors to the United Nations spoke by phone on Thursday, the Israeli U.N. mission announced.
+The Israeli and Moroccan ambassadors to the United Nations spoke by phone Thursday, the Israeli U.N. mission announced.

 The deal leaves unresolved whether Trump can deliver a deal between Israel and Saudi Arabia before he leaves office next month.
-Trump has predicted such an agreement will come under his auspices, but time is running out.
-Trump denies he lost the November election.
+Trump has predicted that such an agreement will come under his auspices, but time is running out.
+Trump denies that he lost the November election.

-Uzi Rabi, the director of the Moshe Dayan Center for Middle Eastern Studies at Tel Aviv University said that “this is a final accord of the Trump administration but this is of huge importance, historically speaking, in the Middle East because it has to do with a geopolitical evolution which helps Israel in further isolating Iran.
-An Arab-Israeli bloc is being built up in hopes for a better Middle East.”

 – – –

-The Washington Post’s Miriam Berger in Washington, Shira Rubin in Tel Aviv and Sudarsan Raghavan in Cairo contributed.
+The Washington Post’s Miriam Berger in Washington, Shira Rubin in Tel Aviv and Sudarsan Raghavan in Cairo contributed to this report.